-Professor Scharf teaches Torts, Constitutional and Criminal Law, and directs the Immigration Law Clinic.
-She also serves as the Director of Clinical Programs and Experiential Learning.
+Professor Scharf teaches Torts, Constitutional and Criminal Law, Field Placement classes, and directs the Immigration Litigation Clinic.

-Professor Scharf engaged in private practice for several years and then was counsel to administrative agencies at the local and state levels, including the Massachusetts State Ethics Commission.
-She has served as a Special Assistant Attorney General (Commonwealth of Massachusetts Tobacco Litigation) and is a trained mediator in domestic relations, as well as an arbitrator for the Financial Industry Regulatory Authority.
+Professor Scharf engaged in private practice for several years and was then counsel with state and local administrative agencies, including the Massachusetts State Ethics Commission.
+She served as a Special Assistant Attorney General (Commonwealth of Massachusetts Tobacco Litigation) and is a trained mediator in domestic relations, as well as an arbitrator for the Financial Industry Regulatory Authority.

-Professor Scharf has taught at the State University of New York, the University of Puget Sound School of Law (now Seattle University), Boston University Law School, Northeastern Law School, and the Institute on International and Comparative Law of the University of San Diego Law School.
+Professor Scharf has taught at the State University of New York, the University of Puget Sound School of Law (now Seattle University), Boston University Law School, Northeastern Law School, and twice with the Institute on International and Comparative Law of the University of San Diego Law School’s Paris, France campus.
 She is a member of the Massachusetts and New York bars.

-Professor Scharf was recently re-appointed to a second term on the Board of Publication of the American Immigration Lawyers Association, the national organization for immigration attorneys, and is the editor-in-chief of The Waivers Book: Advanced Issues in Immigration Practice, and two more recent books geared toward immigration practitioners.
+Professor Scharf was recently re-appointed to a second term on the Board of Publication of the American Immigration Lawyers Association, the national organization for immigration attorneys, and is the editor-in-chief of its recent publication, The Waivers Book: Advanced Issues in Immigration Practice, and two more recent books geared toward immigration practitioners.

-She has also recently completed a short book on immigration law (A People's Guide to U.S. Immigration Law) and has written articles in the local press (lay and legal) on both cross-cultural learning and consumer financial protection.
-She has led workshops at various professional conferences, served as a conference moderator, and is currently an active member and blog author in a nationwide movement of law professors who are encouraging use of “Best Practices” in legal education.
+She is currently an active member and blog author in a nationwide movement of law professors who are encouraging use of “Best Practices” in legal education.

-To view Professor Scharf's most recent blog entry on Best Practices in Legal Education, Infusing Best Practices Into an Immigration Law Clinic, or Rubrics and Competencies Needn’t be Feared, visit http://bestpracticeslegaled.albanylawblogs.org.
+View Professor Scharf's most recent blog entry on Best Practices in Legal Education: Infusing Best Practices Into an Immigration Law Clinic, or Rubrics and Competencies Needn’t be Feared.